Passport renewal delayed for months as international travel soars

-PALM BEACH COUNTY, Fla. — A Palm Beach County travel agent is encouraging travelers to act fast if they need their passport renewed.
+WEST PALM BEACH, Fla. — A Palm Beach County travel agent is encouraging travelers to act fast if they need their passport renewed.

 The U.S. Department of State is reporting a severe backlog and delay of the department's passport operation.